In this tutorial, you will learn how to Cloudflare CDN setup for your WordPress website on Google Cloud.

 1. Create a Cloudflare account

-In your web browser, navigate to the Cloudflare signup page.
+Web browser of your just navigate to the Cloudflare signup page.

 On the signup page, choose an email and password to use for your account, and click the Create Account button.

-Click the Next button to query your DNS records.
+Click another button to ask your DNS records.

-Select the FREE option to get started with a free account, then click on the Confirm Plan button.
+Find the FREE option to start with a free account, then click on the Confirm Plan button for the next step.

-After Cloudflare has verified your website’s DNS records, click the Continue button.
+As on Cloudflare has verified your website’s DNS records, click the regular button.

-Copy the two nameservers that Cloudflare provides and paste them into Notepad – you will need these in the future steps.
+Copy the two nameservers that Cloudflare support and paste them into Notepad – you will need these in the next steps.